SandraAhlgrimm/springai-kubernetes-workshop/module-3-running-on-kubernetes/README.md

 ## Hands-On Tasks

-In this module, you'll deploy the Recipe Finder application from Module 2 to Kubernetes, including Ollama and Redis.
+In this module, you'll deploy the Recipe Finder application from Module 2 to Kubernetes, including Ollama and Redis Vector Store.

 ### Prerequisites
 - Completed Module 2 or use the Module 2 solution